hirememorey/resilience-basketball/README.md

 | Ben Simmons (2019-20) | Fragile Star | ✅ |
 | Karl-Anthony Towns (2019-20) | Fragile Star | ✅ |

+**Key Breakthroughs**:
-**Key Breakthrough**: Randle's career leverage pattern (-0.023 mean, 8 negative seasons) revealed his 2020-21 was an outlier.
+1. **Career Leverage Pattern**: Randle's career leverage pattern (-0.023 mean, 8 negative seasons) revealed his 2020-21 was an outlier.
 True Engines like Harden (+0.053), Brunson (+0.040), and SGA (+0.033) show consistent positive leverage throughout their careers.
+2. **Usage Gates (Phase 2b)**: Fragile Star classification now requires high usage (>22%) to protect elite role players like Derrick White from false positives.
+A role player who hides is just a role player; a STAR who hides is Fragile.
+3. **Age Gates (Phase 2b)**: Players over 25 cannot be "Developing" and players over 28 cannot be "Latent Engine" - they are reclassified as "Strong Creator" or "Luxury Amplifier" based on their actual career stage.

 ## Quick Start